Get Your Novel Publication-ready!

 “It is without a doubt the best thing I’ve done to help my writing career.”

 Ready to get your novel out into the world?
 If so, GrubStreet’s competitive and affordable MFA-level course is for you.
 Over 12 months, writers will revise their novels, study the novel form, and gain a thoughtful introduction to the publishing world.

 Applications for the 2023-2024 Novel Incubator are now closed.
 All applicants can expect to hear from us by late March, 2023.

 Thinking of applying?
-GrubStreet offers informal Q&A sessions each fall with alumni and instructor Michelle Hoover to answer any questions you have about the Incubator, including the workload, the application process, what the program does and doesn’t entail, the schedule, the philosophy behind our approach, and anything else on your mind.
-The next Open House will be announced in October, 2017.
+GrubStreet offers an informal Q&A session with alumni and instructor, Michelle Hoover.
+The next Open House will be held Online on Zoom in January 2024.
+Michelle will answer any questions you have about the Incubator, including the workload, the application process, what the program does and doesn’t entail, the schedule, the philosophy behind our approach, and anything else on your mind.

 If you have specific questions about the Novel Incubator program, email [email protected] or call the office anytime at 617.695.0075.